 Anything But “Clean” LNG

 Pacific Energy made big claims when it branded Woodfibre LNG as “the cleanest LNG export facility in the world”.[38]
 If it actually is built, Woodfibre LNG will be anything but clean.
 Pacific Energy wants to process fracked gas from the province of British Columbia (BC) in the terminal.[39]
 Fracking is an extremely harmful way to extract fossil gas from the ground.15355 It can poison freshwater with chemicals, create earthquakes, pollute the air and make people sick.[43][44]
-In addition, many fracking wells leak methane directly into the atmosphere.[45]
-Methane is a climate killer: over a 20-year period, it is 86 times more powerful at heating the atmosphere compared to carbon dioxide.[46]
+In addition, most fracking wells leak methane directly into the atmosphere.[45]
+Methane is a climate killer: over a 20-year period, it has an atmospheric heating effect 86 times more powerful than carbon dioxide.[46]
 Many countries around the world have banned fracking due to its harmful effects.[47]

 A Result of Lobbying and Subsidies